 Besides time calculations, the wizard can also add and subtract dates, get the difference between two dates, and calculate age from the birthdate.

-If you are curious to try this tool in your own worksheets, you are welcome to download the 14-day trial version of our Ultimate Suite which includes this as well as 60 more time saving add-ins for Excel.
+If you are curious to try this tool in your own worksheets, you are welcome to download the evaluation version of our Ultimate Suite below.

 This is how you calculate time in Excel worksheets.
 To learn other ways to manipulate dates and times in Excel, I encourage you to check out the resources at the end of this article.
 I thank you for reading and hope to see you on our blog next week!